|Nutritional Guidelines (per serving)|

 - Replace about 1 cup of the butternut squash with parsnips sliced into strips about 1/2 inch by 2 inches.

-- Drizzle the roasted vegetables with 1 to 2 tablespoons of maple syrup; add the pecans and cranberries and toss gently to combine.
+- When the roasted vegetables come out of the oven, drizzle them with 1 to 2 tablespoons of maple syrup; add the pecans and cranberries and toss gently to combine.